-In recent years there has been a dramatic increase in the number of states considering death with dignity laws.
-Sometimes called "assisted suicide," "right to die," or "medical aid in dying" initiatives, these laws make it possible for terminally ill patients to use prescribed medication to end their lives peacefully rather than suffering a painful and protracted death.
+In recent years there has been a dramatic increase in the number of states considering medical aid in dying laws.
+Sometimes called "death with dignity," "assisted suicide," or "right to die" initiatives, these laws make it possible for terminally ill patients to use prescribed medication to end their lives peacefully rather than suffering a painful and protracted death.

 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is just one of a few other states that allow terminally ill patients to receive aid in dying.

-Legislators in Rhode Island have attempted to pass aid-in-dying legislation for more than 20 years.
-In the 2025 legislative session, the Rhode Island General Assembly is considering another death with dignity bill, called the Lila Manfield Sapinsley Compassionate Care Act (S0151), which would allow terminally ill patients who meet certain requirements to request life-ending medication.
-The bill is named in honor of Lila Manfield Sapinsley, a longtime Rhode Island legislator, who was preparing death with dignity legislation when she died in December 2014 at the age of 92.
+Legislators in Rhode Island have attempted to pass medical aid in dying legislation for more than 20 years.
+In the 2025 legislative session, the Rhode Island General Assembly considered another death with dignity bill.
+The legislation, called the Lila Manfield Sapinsley Compassionate Care Act (S0151), was named in honor of a longtime Rhode Island legislator who was preparing aid-in-dying legislation when she died in December 2014 at the age of 92.
+This bill, too, failed to advance out of committee before the end of the legislative session.

 "Death with dignity" and "medical aid in dying" are two of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
 Many people still think of this process as "assisted suicide" or "physician assisted suicide."
 However, proponents of death with dignity argue that the term "suicide" doesn't apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
-In fact, Rhode Island's proposed law states that terminating one's life under the law is not suicide.
+In fact, Rhode Island's latest proposed law stated that terminating one's life under the law is not suicide.
 (See S0151, Section 23-4.15-12.)

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
 The phrase "medical aid in dying" is becoming a more accepted way to refer to this process.